The best hot dog joint in every state

 Alabama: Wacked Out Weiner, Gulf Shores

-Originally opening in Foley in 2016, Wacked Out Weiner can now be found in several Alabama locations, as well as in Florida and Texas.
-There's a dog for every appetite, with single, double, and triple combos on offer, and you can take your pick from dozens of toppings, including homemade chili, sauerkraut, and mac 'n' cheese.
+Having originally opened in Foley in 2016, Wacked Out Weiner can now be found in three Alabama locations, as well as in Florida and Texas.
+There's a dog for every appetite, with single, double, and triple combos on offer.
+You can take your pick from dozens of toppings, including house-made chili, sauerkraut, and mac 'n' cheese.
 Customers consistently praise the friendly staff and tasty hot dogs.

 Arkansas: The Original ScoopDog, North Little Rock

-Family-operated and consistently tasty, regulars just can't get enough of The Original ScoopDog's beef hot dogs.
-Favorites include The Atlanta Dog with homemade slaw and celery salt, and The Kansas City Dog with Swiss cheese and sauerkraut.
-Whatever you pick, finish your meal with the joint's famous frozen custard.
+Regulars can't get enough of The Original ScoopDog's consistently tasty beef hot dogs.
+Favorites at this family-operated joint include The Atlanta Dog (with house-made slaw and celery salt), and The Kansas City Dog (with Swiss cheese and sauerkraut).
+Whatever you pick, finish your meal with one of the restaurant's freshly made frozen custard treats.
+The frozen custard cake is especially delicious.

 California: Wurstküche, Los Angeles

-Pink's of Hollywood might be the more famous California institution, but it's Wurstküche that steals the show in the Golden State.
-With locations Downtown and in Venice, it's an LA staple thanks to its inventive sausages, excellent craft beer selection, and eclectic vibe.
-There are three separate sausage menus – classics, gourmet, and exotics – with plenty to choose from.
-If you're up for trying something different, the rattlesnake and rabbit dog with jalapeño peppers comes highly recommended.
+Wurstküche is top dog for hot dogs in California.
+With locations in Downtown and Venice, it remains an LA staple thanks to its inventive sausages and eclectic vibe.
+There are three separate sausage menus – classics, gourmet, and exotics – and plenty to keep customers coming back for more.
+If you're in the market for something a little different, the Rattlesnake & Rabbit Dog with jalapeño peppers is highly recommended.
+There are also no fewer than five mustards to get stuck into.

 Connecticut: Riley's Hot Dog & Burger Gourmet, New Britain

-With such an extensive hot dog menu, it's tough to choose at Riley's Hot Dog & Burger Gourmet.
-All of the hot dogs get rave reviews but two highlights are the classic chili cheese dog with Riley's meat sauce, Cheddar sauce, and onions, and the Loco Taco Dog with seasoned minced beef, taco sauce, lettuce, tomato, and nacho chips.
+Riley's Hot Dog & Burger Gourmet set out to take the hot dog to new places, and customers have been happy to go on the journey.
+The only problem is choosing from the extensive, eclectic menu!
+All the dogs get rave reviews, but two highlights are the classic chili cheese dog – with Riley's meat sauce, Cheddar sauce, and onions – and the Loco Taco Dog, which comes with seasoned minced beef, taco sauce, lettuce, tomato, and nacho chips.

 Delaware: Johnnie's Dog House & Chicken Shack, Wilmington

 Don't be fooled by this hot dog and chicken shack's modest appearance – it's got some truly great dogs on offer.
-Praised for the friendly service, welcoming atmosphere and, of course, the food, Johnnie's Dog House has something for everyone, with dogs named after states and cities.
-As you're in the state, try The Delaware Destroyer – two hot dogs on a hoagie roll with mac 'n' cheese, chili, grilled onions, and hot sauce.
-Customers love that there are lots of vegetarian options too.
+Praised for its friendly service and warm atmosphere, Johnnie's Dog House has something for everyone.
+The dogs are named after states and cities, and as you're in Wilmington, it makes sense to try The Delaware Destroyer (two hot dogs on a hoagie roll with mac 'n' cheese, chili, grilled onions, and hot sauce).
+Customers love that there are lots of vegetarian options, too.

 Florida: Sweet Dogs, Miami